rakeshpasupuleti/DSA_Patterns/README.md

 Two Pointers is a pattern where two pointers iterate through the data structure in tandem until one or both of the pointers hit a certain condition.
 This pattern is useful in situations where the input data is sorted or when you need to compare elements in a pair.

 ### Tips to Identify the Pattern
-- Yt will feature problems where you deal with sorted arrays (or Linked Lists) and need to find a set of elements that fulfill certain constraints.
+- It will feature problems where you deal with sorted arrays (or Linked Lists) and need to find a set of elements that fulfill certain constraints.
 - The set of elements in the array is a pair, a triplet, or even a subarray
 - The problem involves comparing elements in pairs.You need to move inward/outward from the edges of an array or list.